Phoenix, Arizona

+Phoenix (/ˈfiːnᵻks/ FEE-niks) is the capital and most populous city of the U.S. state of Arizona.
+With over 1.6 million residents at the 2020 census, Phoenix is the fifth-most populous city in the United States and the most populous state capital.
+The Phoenix metropolitan area, with an estimated 5.19 million residents, is the tenth-most populous metropolitan area in the U.S. and the most populous in the Southwest.
+Phoenix is the county seat of Maricopa County in the Salt River Valley and Arizona Sun Corridor and, with an area of 517.9 sqmi, is the largest city by area in Arizona and 11th-largest city by area in the United States.

 Phoenix was settled in 1867 as an agricultural community near the confluence of the Salt and Gila Rivers and was incorporated as a city in 1881.
 It became the capital of Arizona Territory in 1889.
-It is in the northeastern reaches of the Sonoran Desert and has a hot desert climate.
-Despite this, its canal system led to a thriving farming community with the original settlers' crops remaining important parts of the Phoenix economy for decades, such as alfalfa, cotton, citrus, and hay.
+Its canal system led to a thriving farming community with the original settlers' crops, such as alfalfa, cotton, citrus, and hay, remaining important parts of the local economy for decades.
 Cotton, cattle, citrus, climate, and copper were known locally as the "Five C's" anchoring Phoenix's economy.
 These remained the driving forces of the city until after World War II, when high-tech companies began to move into the valley and air conditioning made Phoenix's hot summers more bearable.

-The city averaged a four percent annual population growth rate over a 40-year period from the mid-1960s to the mid-2000s.
-This growth rate slowed during the Great Recession of 2007–09, and has rebounded slowly.
-Phoenix is the cultural center of the state of Arizona.
+Phoenix is the cultural center of Arizona.
+It is in the northeastern reaches of the Sonoran Desert and is known for its hot desert climate.
+The region's gross domestic product reached over $362 billion by 2022.
+The city averaged a four percent annual population growth rate over a 40-year period from the mid-1960s to the mid-2000s, and was among the nation's ten most populous cities by 1980.
+Phoenix is also one of the largest plurality Hispanic cities in the United States, with 42% of its population being Hispanic.